 What is a Buddha bowl?
 There are a lot of speculations about the origin of these delightful bowls, but the term is commonly used because of the bowl's appearance.
 Packed full of greens, raw or roasted veggies, grains (like brown rice or quinoa), beans/legumes, and/or tofu, Buddha bowls have a "rounded belly" appearance on the top, like the belly of Buddha (urban dictionary).
 These bowls are often made with simple, pure, nutrient-dense foods promoting a healthy body, mind, and spirit.

 Cultivating an artistic element, each Buddha bowl varies based on its ingredients and style.
-This Beet Buddha Bowl is packed with power greens (baby kale, chard, and spinach) and layered with fresh organic orange and yellow bell peppers, radishes, cucumbers, chickpeas (garbanzo beans), onion and garlic sprouts, and tasty raw red beets.
-You may also use pre-cooked packaged beets, steamed beets, or pickled beets for extra pizzazz.
+This Beet Buddha Bowl is packed with power-greens (baby kale, chard, and spinach) and layered with fresh organic orange and yellow bell peppers, radishes, cucumbers, onion and garlic sprouts, red beets, and chickpeas (garbanzo beans).
 Chickpeas are high in plant-based protein, and raw veggies provide powerhouse vitamins, antioxidants, and fiber making this bowl a fabulous nutrient-dense meal.
-Dress the veggies with olive oil and lemon juice or create a healthy Tahini, Ginger, and Lemon Dressing.
+The chickpeas are cooked in this recipe (the only non-raw salad ingredient); however, sprouting chickpeas will create an entirely raw buddha bowl.
+Dress the veggies with olive oil and lemon juice or create a healthy vegan Tahini, Ginger, and Lemon Dressing.
 Yum!

 I am obsessed with chowing down on huge "meal-in-a-bowl" salads.
 My precious gramps used to call my salads and smoothies "rabbit food."
 Therefore, it seems quite appropriate to share a quote from Bunny Buddhism (Hopping Along the Path to Enlightenment): "Every hop has the potential to be joyful."
 I hope your day is filled with joyful hops.
 Cheers!